Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Mount Yake?

-The most recent bear sighting in Mount Yake was on December 18, 2025 in Takayama 奥飛騨温泉郷村上, Gifu, where 1 Black Bear was reported.
+The most recent bear sighting in Mount Yake was on May 11, 2026 in Matsumoto, Nagano, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Mount Yake?

-Recent bear sightings in Mount Yake have been concentrated in Takayama 奥飛騨温泉郷村上 (32), Takayama (30), Matsumoto (14).
+Recent bear sightings in Mount Yake have been concentrated in Takayama (32), Takayama 奥飛騨温泉郷村上 (26), Matsumoto (18).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Mount Yake?